bjornandersson/date2literalstring/README.md

 output (string): tjugohundrasjutton elva tretton trettio tjugofyra

+### Why?
+Accessibility!
+To make screen readers read identification numbers (and other numbers) in a more friendly way.

 ## TODO

 * Make it more dynamic (it only accepts input as Swedish identification number as of now)